marcogrimaldi29/marcogrimaldi29.github.io/_pages/cv.md

 - Collaborate with IT teams and vendors to implement changes or troubleshoot complex issues in Teams and Cloud Voice.
 - Manage knowledge base lifecycle: writing, reviewing and maintaining documentation, knowledge articles and troubleshooting guides.

-### IT Service Desk Specialist — Accenture Spain
+### App/Cloud Support Associate — Accenture Spain
 *Seville (Remote)* • *2021 – 2023*
-- Provided IT support in German, English, and Spanish via phone, email, and web.
+- Provide IT support in German, English, and Spanish via phone, email, and web.
-- Resolved incidents and service requests using ITSM tools following ITIL processes.
+- Resolve incidents and service requests using ITSM tools following ITIL processes.
-- Skilled in Azure, Active Directory, Exchange, Intune, MFA, Microsoft 365, Networking, PowerShell, SaaS, PaaS, IaaS, SAP, SCCM, Windows 10/11, Security & Compliance.
+- Skilled in Azure, Azure AD, Active Directory, Exchange, IaaS, Identity and Access Management, Intune, MFA, Microsoft 365, Networking, PaaS, PowerShell, SaaS, SAP, SCCM, Security & Compliance, Windows 10/11,

 ### German Teacher & Erasmus+ KA2 Project Contributor — Idiomas Carlos V
 *Seville (On Site)* • *2021*
-- Taught German for the Childcare Educator Program of the Lower Saxony Ministry of Labor.
+- Teach German for the Childcare Educator Program of the Lower Saxony Ministry of Labor.
-- Contributed to Erasmus+ KA2 project management.
+- Contribute to Erasmus+ KA2 project management.

 ### Foreign Language Teacher — Studiamo Insieme
 *Rome (Hybrid)* • *2019 - 2021*
-- Online classes and tutoring in German, Italian, English, and Spanish.
+- Teach and tutor in German, Italian, English, and Spanish in remote and on site settings.
 - Specialized in learners with Special Educational Needs.

 ### Front Desk Assistant, Erasmus+ Office — University of Rome "Tor Vergata"
 *Rome (On Site)* • *2016*
-- Supported international students (incoming and outgoing).
+- Support incoming and outgoing international students both online and in person.
-- Managed applications and liaised with partner universities.
+- Manage communication, applications and liaise with partner universities.

 ### Audio Engineer & Musician — Freelance
 *Rome (On Site)* • *2010 – 2018*
-- Organized and technically managed musical events.
+- Prepare, organize and manage the technical and organizational aspects of musical live events from onset to completion.
-- Performed artistic and multi-instrumental shows at entertainment events.
+- Perform artistic and multi-instrumental shows at entertainment events.
+- Record, mix and master audio tracks in studio settings.

 ---